kyma-project/kyma/docs/asset-store/docs/03-02-bucket-cr-lifecycle.md

 ## Create a Bucket CR

 When you create a Bucket CR, the Bucket Controller (BC) receives a CR creation Event and creates a bucket with the name specified in the CR.
-It is created in the Minio Gateway storage under the `ns-{NAMESPACE_NAME}-{CR_NAME}` location.
+It is created in the Minio Gateway storage under the `{CR_NAME}-{GENERATED_ID}` location.
 The status of the CR contains a reference URL to the created bucket.

 ![](./assets/create-bucket.svg)